History of British Airways in Timeline

 In November 2011, IAG announced an agreement in principle to purchase British Midland International from Lufthansa.

-In 2011, British Airways undertook a brand relaunch project, introducing a stylized, metallic version of the arms by For People Design alongside its Speedmarque logo.
+In 2011, British Airways relaunched their brand, introducing a stylized, metallic version of the arms by For People Design along with the Speedmarque logo.
+This new design was used exclusively on aircraft, the First Wing Lounge, and advertisements.

 March 2012: Sale of British Midland International completed

-On 30 March 2012, the sale of British Midland International was completed.
+On 30 March 2012, the sale of British Midland International to IAG was completed for £172.5 million.

-On 18 May 2012, British Airways flew the Olympic flame from Athens International Airport to RNAS Culdrose.
+On 18 May 2012, British Airways flew the Olympic flame from Athens International Airport to RNAS Culdrose carrying various dignitaries.

 2012: Acquisition of British Midland International